ds-tutorials/tutorial-template-pages/pages/02.setup/02.configuration/docs.md

 #### Custom Footer Content

-A folder called modules with a page called footer have been provided if you wish to include custom footer text.
-The footer page currently has no content, but anything placed in its content will be displayed in the footer on all pages.
+A folder called modules with a page called footer has been provided if you wish to include custom footer text.
+The footer page currently has no content, but any added content will be displayed in the footer on all pages.
 Neither the modules folder nor the footer page are routable, so they will not appear in the main navigation or the top/bottom page navigation.

 If you do not have the modules folder and footer page, you can set them up manually.